 Note: For joint accounts, removing an account will not disable the account from being added to new Data Sharing Arrangements.
 To disable a joint account for data sharing, refer to joint account management processes.

-Note: Nominated representatives can stop data sharing even if the data sharing arrangement has accounts the nominated representative does not have access to.
+Note: Nominated representatives can stop data sharing even if the data sharing arrangement has accounts that the nominated representative does not have access to.
 Newcastle Permanent encourages you to check with other nominated representatives before stopping your data sharing arrangement.

 Note: You can have multiple secondary users on your account.